 There are 2 main types of coverage an individual can qualify for based on a short health interview: Level Benefit and Graded Benefit.

 Both types of plans listed above offer up to $25,000 in final expense coverage.
 Some final expense companies have age restrictions that would reduce the total amount you can apply for.
 For example, many companies will not allow graded benefits to exceed $15,000 for applicants over the age of 70.
-So, it’s important to have detailed discussions with your final expense agent or final expense company representative.
+Therefore, it is important to have detailed discussions with your final expense agent or final expense company representative.

 The average cost of a final expense policy depending on your age is around $40-$50 per month for roughly $10,000-$12,000 in coverage.
 Due to the low monthly premiums, some people often refer to final expense as “affordable end-of-life insurance”.

 What are Life Insurance Plans?

 Life insurance is a contract to provide a measure of financial security for your family after you die.
 The three main components of the life insurance contract are a death benefit, a premium payment, and in the case of permanent life insurance, a cash value account.
 You pay now so after your death, your dependents can continue with their lives comfortably without the burden of the loss of household income.
 When purchasing a life insurance policy, consider your financial situation and the standard of living you want to maintain for your dependents or survivors.